LandauRaz/cairo-by-example/content/en/examples/variables.md

 draft: false
 ---

-To store data in variables with the let keyword but you will not be able to change the value of said variables.
+To store data in variables use the `let` keyword.
+If you need to change the stored data, the variable must be marked mutable using `let mut`:

-if you need to change that data, it must be a mutable variable with let mut

 ```rust {.codebox}
 fn main() {